rKow/gitTutorial/README.md

 6. Push the files on the server: git push -u origin master (or git push)

-7. Add new file (notTrackedFile.txt) - edit commit after push
+7. Add new file (notTrackedFile.txt) - editing commit after push will make a second commit in history

 *run check command
 git add -A
 git commit --amend
 *run check command

-git pull (git fetch + git merge -> maybe you will have to edit manually conflict in files, just only leave content you want)
+run: git pull (git fetch + git merge -> maybe you will have to edit manually conflicts in files, just only leave content you want) you must commit conflicts, use: git commit
+now: git push

+*run check command

-8.
+8. Untrack file notTrackedFile.txt:

+git rm --cached notTrackedFile.txt
+*run check command (file exist in folder but is untracked)

+git rm notTrackedFile.txt
+*run check command (file not exist in folder, is deleted and untracked)

+9.